Vyral/base-template/_posts/2018-05-15-financing-tips-for-homebuyers-from-our-preferred-lender-abel-tejeda.md

 The minimum credit score you need to qualify for a VA or FHA loan is 580.
 For a conventional loan, the minimum qualifying score is generally 620.
 If your credit isn’t where it needs to be, Abel and his team can also counsel you on how to improve it or refer you to one of the credit repair companies.

-Remember, just because you have bad credit or any collections or judgements does not mean you can’t buy a home.
+Remember, just because you have bad credit or any collections or judgments does not mean you can’t buy a home.

 If you have any other financing questions for Abel, the best way to reach him is by giving him a call at (619) 948-2996.